 This report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 You should not place undue reliance on these statements.
 These forward-looking statements include statements that reflect the views of our senior management with respect to our current expectations, assumptions, estimates and projections about Inseego and our industry.
 These forward-looking statements speak only as of the date of this report.
-We disclaim any undertaking to publicly update or revise any forward-looking statements contained herein to reflect any change in our expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.
+We disclaim any undertaking to publicly update or revise any forward-looking statement is based.
 Statements that include the words "may," "could," "should," "would," "estimate," "anticipate," "believe," "expect," "preliminary," "intend," "plan," "project," "outlook," "will" and similar words and phrases identify forward-looking statements.
-Forward-looking statements address matters that involve risks and uncertainties that could cause actual results to differ materially from those anticipated in these forward-looking statements as of the date of this report.
+Forward-looking statements as of the date of this report to differ materially from those anticipated in these forward-looking statements as of the date of this report.
 We believe that these factors include those related to:

-- our ability to compete in the market for wireless broadband data access products, wireless modem products, and asset management, monitoring, telematics, vehicle tracking and fleet management products; - our ability to develop and introduce new products and services successfully; - our ability to meet the price and performance standards of the evolving 5G New Radio ("5G NR") products and technologies; - our ability to expand our customer reach/reduce customer concentration; - · our ability to grow the Internet of Things ("IoT") and mobile portfolio outside of North America; - our ability to grow our Ctrack/asset tracking solutions within North America; - our dependence on a small number of customers for a substantial portion of our revenues; - our ability to realize the benefits of recent restructuring activities and cost-reduction initiatives including reductions-in-force, reorganization of executive level management and the consolidation of certain of our facilities: - our ability to make scheduled payments of the principal of, to pay interest on, or to refinance our indebtedness, including our term loan and convertible notes obligations; - our ability to introduce and sell new products that comply with current and evolving industry standards and government regulations; - · our ability to develop and maintain strategic relationships to expand into new markets; - our ability to properly manage the growth of our business to avoid significant strains on our management and operations and disruptions to our business; - our reliance on third parties to manufacture our products; - · our contract manufacturer's ability to secure necessary supply to build our devices; - our ability to mitigate the impact of tariffs or other government-imposed sanctions; - our ability to accurately forecast customer demand and order the manufacture and timely delivery of sufficient product quantities; - our reliance on sole source suppliers for some products and devices used in our solutions; - the continuing impact of uncertain global economic conditions on the demand for our products; - · the impact of geopolitical instability on our business; - the impact that new or adjusted tariffs may have on the costs of components or our products, and our ability to sell products internationally; - our ability to be cost competitive while meeting time-to-market requirements for our customers; - · our ability to meet the product performance needs of our customers in wireless broadband data access in industrial IoT markets;
+- our ability to compete in the market for wireless broadband data access products, wireless modem products, and asset management, monitoring, telematics, vehicle tracking and fleet management products; - our ability to develop and introduce new products and services successfully; - our ability to meet the price and performance standards of the evolving 5G New Radio ("5G NR") products and technologies; - our ability to expand our customer reach/reduce customer concentration; - our ability to grow the Internet of Things ("IoT") and mobile portfolio outside of North America; - · our ability to grow our Ctrack/asset tracking solutions within North America; - our dependence on a small number of customers for a substantial portion of our revenues; - our ability to realize the benefits of recent restructuring activities and cost-reduction initiatives including reductions-in-force, reorganization of executive level management and the consolidation of certain of our facilities; - our ability to make scheduled payments of the principal of, to pay interest on, or to refinance our indebtedness, including our term loan and convertible notes obligations; - our ability to introduce and sell new products that comply with current and evolving industry standards and government regulations; - our ability to develop and maintain strategic relationships to expand into new markets; - our ability to properly manage the growth of our business to avoid significant strains on our management and operations and disruptions to our business; - our reliance on third parties to manufacture our products; - · our contract manufacturer's ability to secure necessary supply to build our devices; - our ability to mitigate the impact of tariffs or other government-imposed sanctions; - our ability to accurately forecast customer demand and order the manufacture and timely delivery of sufficient product quantities; - our reliance on sole source suppliers for some products and devices used in our solutions; - the continuing impact of uncertain global economic conditions on the demand for our products; - the impact of geopolitical instability on our business; - the impact that new or adjusted tariffs may have on the costs of components or our products, and our ability to sell products internationally; - our ability to be cost competitive while meeting time-to-market requirements for our customers; - our ability to meet the product performance needs of our customers in wireless broadband data access in industrial IoT markets;